 Anne Berest’s The Postcard is among the most acclaimed and beloved French novels of recent years.
 Luminous and gripping to the very last page, it is an enthralling investigation into family secrets, a poignant tale of mothers and daughters, and a vivid portrait of twentieth-century Parisian intellectual and artistic life.

-January 2003.
+January, 2003.
 Together with the usual holiday cards, an anonymous postcard is delivered to the Berest family home.
-On the front, a photo of the Opéra Garnier in Paris; on the back, the four names of Anne Berest’s maternal great-grandparents, Ephraïm and Emma, and their children, Noémie and Jacques—all of whom died at Auschwitz in 1942.
+On the front, a photo of the Opéra Garnier in Paris.
+On the back, the names of Anne Berest’s maternal great-grandparents, Ephraïm and Emma, and their children, Noémie and Jacques—all killed at Auschwitz.

 Fifteen years after the postcard is delivered, Anne, the heroine of this novel, is moved to discover who sent it and why.
 Aided by her chain-smoking mother, family members, friends, associates, a private detective, a graphologist, and many others, she embarks on a journey to discover the fate of the Rabinovitch family: their flight from Russia following the revolution, their journey to Latvia, Palestine, and Paris.
 What emerges is a moving saga of a family devastated by the Holocaust and partly restored through the power of storytelling that shatters long-held certainties about Anne’s family, her country, and herself.

 “Full of suspense and emotion, The Postcard is a quest for origins that plunges us into the darkest hours of European history.
 A deeply moving book.”—Leïla Slimani, author of The Perfect Nanny